 John Jantsch also created The Duct Tape Marketing Consulting Network that trains and licenses small business marketing consultants around the world.

-Shawn Russell with Red Star Marketing is a certified Duct Tape Marketing consultant and specializes in dental practice marketing.
-He will help you complete your ultimate marketing plan.
-You'll receive one-on-one attention from a marketing pro that can help you craft a powerful marketing plan, hold you accountable for completing each step, and then show you how to implement the plan to grow your dental practice.
+These marketing consultants help you complete your ultimate marketing plan.
+You'll receive one-on-one attention from a marketing pro that can help you craft a powerful marketing plan, hold you accountable for completing each step, and then show you how to implement the plan to grow your business.